 Self-serve Ordering Open Tabs with Square Online

-Note: Using self-serve ordering requires an upgrade on your Square Online site.
+Note: Enable self-serve ordering by upgrading your Square Online site.

 Self-serve ordering through Square Online offers a contactless, in-person ordering experience that increases safety and workflow efficiency while enhancing the guest experience.
 As customers order, they can opt to leave their tab open, allowing them to continue ordering items on the same tab throughout their stay.
 They’ll enter payment information upfront, but won’t need to check out and pay until the end of their visit.
 With open tabs disabled, customers would otherwise need to pay for each order individually.